-The lack of credible evidence to support a love affair between actress and attorney general should come as no surprise: Norman Mailer confessed in 1973 that he fundamentally fabricated that romantic link between Marilyn and Robert Kennedy; but more precisely, Mailer merely reproduced the fabrication instigated by Maurice Ries and Frank Capell, the unfounded imputation that Robert Kennedy and a gaggle of murderous communists were involved in Marilyn’s death, an imputation featured in Capell’s 1964 pamphlet, an anti-communist, anti-Kennedy philippic.
+The lack of credible evidence to support a love affair between actress and attorney general should come as no surprise: Norman Mailer confessed in 1973 that he fundamentally fabricated that romantic link between Marilyn and Robert Kennedy; but more precisely, Mailer merely reproduced the fabrication instigated by Maurice Ries and Frank Capell, the unfounded imputation that Robert Kennedy and a gaggle of murderous communists were involved in Marilyn’s early death, an imputation featured in Capell’s 1964 pamphlet, an anti-communist, anti-Kennedy philippic.
 Mailer advanced Capell’s fabrication, he admitted, as a strategy to ensure that his novel biographical novel would be a best seller, and his strategy succeeded.

 Of course, the only person who actually knows for true who she gifted herself to sexually, and the details of her gift left Planet Earth many decades ago; and so, we are left yet again with some worrisome but nonetheless pertinent questions.
 Just how many of the sexual legends are factual; and likewise, just how many of the sexual legends revolving around the middle Kennedy brothers, and various mobster criminals, are also factual?
 But more precisely and more importantly, perhaps, what type of evidence could exist that has been able to transform the rumors and innuendoes, the mythologies and the legends, not to mention the downright sticky web of lies woven over the decades, into a near religious orthodoxy, into a gospel of incontrovertible facts and truth?